Sitecore/jss/docs/upgrades/unreleased.md

     };
     ```

 * GraphQL FETCH_WITH method is required to be used, REST is not supported.
-Updated FETCH_WITH environment variable if needed.
+Update FETCH_WITH environment variable if needed.